 Say what you will about having kids, but they will forever change the meaning of weekends and holidays.
 While your free time (or that of your friends with children) now implies freedom for the kids, it can become quite stressful for the parents.
 How and where do you keep the kids busy, entertained and stimulated, while stealing a bit of time for yourself to unwind?
 Vredenheim Animal Farm in Stellenbosch, just 30–45 minutes outside of Cape Town CBD (on a Saturday morning according to Google) believes the answer lies in providing a series of unique and exciting experiences in a central and accessible space, somewhere with something for everyone to enjoy.

 You know Vredenheim, right?
 The Stellenbosch vineyard with a difference: they produce their own wine (and do select tastings) as well as grapes for other well-known brands, but they also have a big cats park and do game drives.
 The venue plays host to many events, especially weddings in their incredible gardens on the property.
-Vredenheim is also home to Hudson’s Restaurant, Barrique Restaurant, Delalmar Brewery (for craft beer tastings) and super-unique Classic Cats gin tastings amidst vintage cars.
+Vredenheim is also home to Hudson’s Restaurant, Barrique Restaurant, de Boerderijwinkel, a deli/farm shop that stocks port-style wines, handmade treats and many other things, and super-unique Classic Cats gin tastings amidst vintage cars.

 But did you know that they also have an animal farm?
 And kids play area that’s as ideal for a family day trip as it is for organising a birthday party?
 Not to mention school group visits every day of the week.